-Nested Syntax: Brackets vs Begin/End vs Indentation
+Nested Syntax: Brackets vs Begin End Keywords vs Indentation

 Here's 3 programing language syntax for nesting.

-Bracket style:
+Bracket style

 [11, [21, 22], 31]